This tutorial covers:

 Nest.js is a scalable and efficient server-side Node.js framework built with TypeScript.
 Nest.js was created to provide a structural design pattern to the Node.js development world.
 It was inspired by Angular.js and uses Express.js under the hood.
-Nest.js is compatible with the majority of Express.js middleware.
+Nest.js is compatible with most Express.js middleware.

-In this tutorial, I will lead you through building a RESTful API with Nest.js.
-The tutorial will familiarize you with the fundamental principles and building blocks of Nest.js.
-I will also demonstrate the recommended approach to writing tests for each API endpoint.
-I will wrap up the tutorial by showing you how to automate the testing process using CircleCI.
+In this tutorial, you will learn how to build a RESTful API with Nest.js.
+The tutorial will familiarize you with the fundamental principles and building blocks of Nest.js, as well as the recommended approach to writing tests for each API endpoint.
+You will wrap up the tutorial by learning how to automate the testing process using CircleCI continuous integration.

 Prerequisites